crmpicco/pcpp1/network-programming.md

 `queue.Queue` is thread-safe, meaning that multiple threads can safely add and remove items from the queue without causing data corruption or inconsistencies.
 Specifically designed for thread-safe communication.
 Safe to use across processes.
 However, the order in which items arrive is not guaranteed because the processes run in parallel.

 #### Global Interpreter Lock (GIL)
-The GIL is a mutex/lock used by CPython (the standard implementation of Python) to protect access to Python objects, preventing multiple threads from executing Python bytecodes at once.
+The GIL is a mutex/lock used by CPython (the standard implementation of Python) to protect access to Python objects, simplify memory management, preventing multiple threads from executing Python bytecodes at once.
 This means that even in a multithreaded program, only one thread can execute Python code at a time.

+### ctypes
+`ctypes` serves as a foreign function library, enabling Python to wrap and call functions from compiled C libraries without writing C extension code.